littlefriendsnj/little-friends-web/content/news/_index.md

 ### 2020-2021 School Year

-Our open house will take place on Tuesday, February 4.
-Bring your child along for a wonderful opportunity to meet the teachers and see the classroom.
-Parents can learn about the program and ask questions while kids play and complete a craft.
-Contact our registrar through the "Request Information" button on the home page to let us know that you'd like to attend.
+Little Friends is now enrolling for the 2020-2021 school year.
+To reserve a spot for your child or to learn more about our programs, please contact our registrar, Susan Hender, by clicking the "Request Information" button on our Home page.

 &nbsp;

-### Winter Break
+### Chick Hatching Project

-School will be closed December 20 through January 1 for winter break.
-Happy Holidays!
+Our students will have some feathery visitors in their classroom in mid-February as we will once again participate in our chick hatching project.
+This is always a favorite time of year for both students and teachers!

 &nbsp;